pilgrimtabby/pilgrim-autosplitter/README.md

 * Install the latest version of Python (3.12 at this time) by clicking [here](https://www.python.org/downloads/).

-> [!Important]
-> When installing Python using the Python installer, you MUST check the box next to `Add Python to PATH`.
-If you don't, you won't be able to use Python in the command line.

 * Download Pilgrim Autosplitter's source code from the [most recent release](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest) (click on `Source code (zip)` or `Source code (tar.gz)`).
 Extract the files.

 * Open Terminal (press `cmd+space` to open Spotlight and search for "Terminal").

-* Type `pip install -r ` (with a space after it) in Terminal, then click and drag the file `requirements.txt` from Pilgrim Autosplitter's source code into Terminal.
+* Type `pip3 install -r ` (with a space after it) in Terminal, then click and drag the file `requirements.txt` from Pilgrim Autosplitter's source code into Terminal.
 You should see the path to the file appear.
 Press enter, and you'll see a lot of text appear on your screen informing you that Python is installing the necessary third-party packages for running the app.

 * In the source code, open the folder `src`.
 In Terminal, type `python3 ` (with a space after it), then click and drag the file `pilgrim_autosplitter.py` into the Terminal, just like before, and press enter.
 If you did everything right, the program should open.
 You can minimize the Terminal window.